discordjs/guide/guide/interactions/modals.md

 ## Extracting data from modal submissions

 You'll most likely need to read the data sent by the user in the modal.
-You can do this by accessing the `#fields` instance field on the interaction.
-From there you can call `#getTextInputValue` with the custom id of the text input to get the value.
+You can do this by accessing the `fields` property from the interaction.
+From there, you can call `getTextInputValue()` with the custom id of the text input to get the value.

 ```js{4-8}
 client.on('interactionCreate', interaction => {